vdoubleu/robotics-match-predictor-v2/models/nn/README.md

 After some additional testing, I realised additional training data was required.
 After tripling the amount of data I had, I then decided to do some more testing and fiddling with keras to prototype a basic model that managed to hit over 75% accuracy using just the teams wins and losses.

 ## Neural Net 3
+I try using only VRating and VRating-Rank, I barely scrape over 50% success rate.
+Perhaps neural networks are not the best way to utilise these ranking methods?
+I might need to try doing this with other factors or other models.